 The Association of Professional Staffing Companies reported a 10.2% rise in vacancies listed in the accountancy and finance field year-on-year between March and June 2016.
 This rise in jobs is indicative of a skills shortage.
 Not enough qualified accountants are being trained to meet demand.

 Accountancy is quite a solid career choice, with excellent long-term career prospects and healthy wages for fully-qualified accountants.
 The average basic salary is between £48,000 and £53,000 for people under 30, according to the Institute of Chartered Accountants (ICAEW)’s 2015 Salary Survey.
 To pursue a career in this field, you can opt to do a degree in a related subject and go on to complete the final levels of a qualification with a recognised accounting body, or you can begin to study with a recognised body once you leave college or sixth form.

 Construction is crucial in keeping new building projects up and running, creating new public buildings, and building new homes for the UK’s growing population.
 As we’ve already mentioned, there is a huge shortage of candidates with the desired skillset in the construction industry.
 This means that those that are fully-trained can command higher salaries than similar positions in other sectors.
-The recent economic downturn has been much to blame for this, with many people leaving the industry, and not as many returning after the country recovered.
+The recent economic downturn has been much to blame for this.
+Many people left the industry, and not as many returned after the country recovered.